Scottish LawScotland3 January 202613 min read

 • Recovering rent arrears from current tenants

-• Claiming unpaid rent from former tenants
+• Claiming evict tenant not paying rent guide from former tenants

 • Recovering property damage costs